Turning old school uniforms into furniture

 By Ashmeeta Subra August 5th, 2024

-An Australian woman sick of seeing school uniforms go to waste devised a creative solution for managing the old textiles.
+An Australian woman sick of seeing school uniforms go to waste devised a creative solution to transform the old textiles into school desks, and the solution has now earned research support and funding from the CSIRO.

 Annie Thompson and her husband, architect Murray Fuller, co-founded Worn Up in 2020 to tackle the enormous amount of school uniforms and clothing waste in general that ends up in landfills each year.